Hung parliament: Malaysia

 The 2022 general election of Malaysia resulted in a hung parliament with no party or party coalition winning a simple majority for the first time in Malaysian history.
 Following five days of deliberation and negotiations within coalitions and parties, the Yang di-Pertuan Agong of Malaysia swore in Pakatan Harapan (PH) chairman Anwar Ibrahim, whose coalition won the most seats, as the tenth Prime Minister of Malaysia on 24 November 2022.
 To achieve a parliamentary majority, Pakatan Harapan formed a grand coalition government with Barisan Nasional (BN), Gabungan Parti Sarawak (GPS), Gabungan Rakyat Sabah (GRS) and various independent parties.

 New Zealand

-Hung parliaments had a relatively uncommon place in New Zealand politics prior to the introduction of proportional representation in 1993.
-Only on four occasions since the beginnings of party politics in 1890 had a hung parliament occurred under the first-past-the-post system: in 1911, 1922, 1928 and 1931.
+Hung parliaments were relatively uncommon in New Zealand prior to the introduction of proportional representation in 1993.
+On only four occasions since the beginnings of party politics in 1890 had a hung parliament occurred under the first-past-the-post system: in 1911, 1922, 1928 and 1931.
 The rarity between 1936 and 1996 was due to the regression into a two-party system, alternating between the long dominating New Zealand Labour Party and New Zealand National Party.
 From the first MMP election in 1996 until the 2020 election no single party gained an outright majority in parliament.
 The 2020 election was the first to return a majority – a narrow majority for the Labour Party – since 1993.